evgenylyozin/strap-package/DEVELOPMENT.README.md

 - To update the version in the package.json and then
 - To make the new release with this version as a tag on the github platform

+## Notes about the tests folder

+### tsconfig

+The config in the tests folder is used to transpile some ts code to then use it in a subprocess to check process exit codes and output data in some tests (see ReportErrorAndExit tests for example)

+Ts code is generated in the tests/src/test.ts file and transpiled into tests/dist folder, generated js files can be used with just "node" command